brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 3/1 Thessalonians 3 11 bht.md

 # 1 Thessalonians 3:11 Commentary Help Text

 ## BHT:
-This verse illustrates the absolute power of God and Jesus, indicating that if they expedite a way, it will be accomplished.
-Though hindered by Satan, Paul and his companions desired to come to the Thessalonians, but the singular verb suggests the essential unity of the Father and Son.
-Acknowledging the shared divinity and power of both God and Christ, they pray to both, recognizing that blessings come through Christ's hand.
-They request a direct path, removing obstacles, and showcasing our reliance on God's guidance.
+Praying for God Himself and the Lord Jesus to direct their way, the apostle expresses the unity of will and absolute power between the Father and the Son.
+It is through their guidance that the apostle believes he can overcome the hindrances of Satan.
+As the singular verb suggests, the Father and Son are one in essential being, not just in unity of will.
+The apostle's prayer reveals their trust in the divine rank and power of Christ, acknowledging Him as the source of energy and blessings.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "This word exalts the absolute power of God and the Lord Jesus—if He expedites the way, it will be accomplished."
 2. "Himself then is in contrast with ourselves, who have once and again tried to come to you, but have been hindered by Satan."
-3. "Mere unity of will between the Father and the Son would not be enough, unless absolute unity were also in the writer’s mind."
+3. "It would be hardly possible that it should be so, unless some reason existed in the subjects of the verb.
+Mere unity of will between the Father and the Son would not be enough, unless absolute unity were also in the writer’s mind."

 ### Jamieson-Fausset-Brown:
-1. "The 'Himself' stands in contrast with 'we' (we desired to come but could not through Satan's hindrance; but if God Himself direct our way (as we pray), none can hinder Him."
+1. "The 'Himself' stands in contrast with 'we' ( :-) we desired to come but could not through Satan's hindrance; but if God Himself direct our way (as we pray), none can hinder Him."
 2. "It is a remarkable proof of the unity of the Father and Son, that in the Greek here, and in 2 Thessalonians 2:16; 2 Thessalonians 2:17, the verb is singular, implying that the subject, the Father and Son, are but one in essential Being, not in mere unity of will."
-3. "Paul does not think the prosperous issue of a journey an unfit subject for prayer."
+3. "Almost all the chapters in both Epistles to the Thessalonians are sealed, each with its own prayer."

 ### Albert Barnes:
-1. "Now God himself...our Father - Even our Father.
-The reference is particularly to the 'Father,' the First Person of the Trinity."
+1. "Now God himself - This is evidently a prayer."
-2. "And our Lord Jesus Christ...It is right therefore to offer prayer to God as the First Person of the Trinity."
+2. "It is right therefore to offer prayer to God as the First Person of the Trinity."
-3. "Direct our way unto you - The idea is that of conducting one straight to a place, and not by a round-about course.
-Here the petition is, that God would remove all obstacles so that he could come directly to them."
+3. "What can be its meaning, unless the apostle believed that the Lord Jesus had power to direct his way to them, and that it was proper for him to express this wish to him; that is, to pray to him?"

 ### Marvin Vincent:
 1. Direct [κατευθυναι] .
 Lit. make straight.
 Only in Paul and Luke.
 See on Luke 1:79, and comp.
 2 Thessalonians 3:5.
 Frequent in LXX

 ### John Calvin:
-1. "By this he intimates, that we cannot move a step with success, otherwise than under God’s guidance, but that when he holds out his hand, it is to no purpose that Satan employs every effort to change the direction of our course."
+1. "He now prays that the Lord, having removed Satan’s obstructions, may open a door for himself, and be, as it were, the leader and director of his way to the Thessalonians."
-2. "We must take notice that he assigns the same office to God and to Christ, as, unquestionably, the Father confers no blessing upon us except through Christ’s hand."
+2. "We cannot move a step with success otherwise than under God’s guidance, but that when he holds out his hand, it is to no purpose that Satan employs every effort to change the direction of our course."
-3. "When, however, he thus speaks of both in the same terms, he teaches that Christ has divinity and power in common with the Father."
+3. "He assigns the same office to God and to Christ, as, unquestionably, the Father confers no blessing upon us except through Christ’s hand."

 ### Philip Schaff:
 1. "May He whose power cannot be baffled by Satan as my efforts have been, may He whose purposes stand fast and who overrules all human affairs, bring me to you."
-2. "Christ is conjoined with God as the object of prayer and as the disposer of persons and events.
-Divine rank and Divine power are thus ascribed to Him."
+2. "Divine rank and Divine power are thus ascribed to Him [Christ]."
-3. "It exhibits them as one source of energy."
+3. "It exhibits them [God and Jesus Christ] as one source of energy."

 ### Archibald T. Robertson:
 1. "Our God and Father himself (αυτος ο θεος κα πατηρ ημων).
 Note one article with both substantives for one person."